sei-dupdyke/TemplateSystem/README.md

 Visit `http://localhost:8000/cnn.com/news/example` to see a generated page for `cnn.com`.
 A file `cnn.com.html` will be placed under `app/templates/` and used for any further requests starting with `/cnn.com/`.
+The header will use CNN's signature red color automatically.